yogajones/ot-harjoitustyo/README.md

 ## How to run the app as a user

-Pre-requisites: the app has been tested on Cubbli Linux (Ubuntu-based distro of University of Helsinki), using Python 3.10 and Git 2.34.1.
+Pre-requisites: the app has been tested on Cubbli Linux (Ubuntu-based distro of University of Helsinki), using Python 3.10.

 1. Clone the project repository to your computer: